ARE YOU AN INDEPENDENT CONTRACTOR? THE TRUTH ABOUT MISCLASSIFICATION AND YOUR RIGHTS AS A WORKER.

 Advocacy organizations are an excellent source for understanding your rights and protecting them.
 Many organizations, such as labor unions, advocacy groups, and work centers, constantly push for better working conditions.
 These groups lobby lawmakers to pass legislation that protects workers and prevents them from being unfairly misclassified.

 Employers will try misclassifying workers to save money and boost their profit margins.
-Keep them from getting away with this by speaking with a skilled independent contractor attorney.
+Keep them from getting away with this by speaking with a Tampa independent contractor misclassification lawyer.
 Call Feldman Legal Group today to get started at (813) 639-9366.